ohdsi-studies/Covid19SubjectsAesiIncidenceRate/README.md

 3. If/When asked if the project already has a lockfile select "1: Restore the project from the lockfile.".

-4. You can execute the study by modifying and using the code below.
-For your convenience, this code is also provided under `extras/CodeToRun.R`.
+4. This is the main execution step.
 Please note this execution step will create the following tables on your database:
    - `<cohortTable>`
    - `<cohortTablePrefix>_ir_summary`
    - `<cohortTablePrefix>_outcome`